< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The Telefunken radar operated in the range of 54 to 53 centimeters (553 to 566 MHz), an extremely short wavelength for the time, with a pulse length of 2 microseconds, a peak power of 7 to 11 kW, and a PRF of 3,750 Hz.
 Range was about 29 kilometers (18 miles).
 Runge liked to give his projects geographical names, and the radar was given the name "Wuerzburg" by the simple measure of sticking a pin into a map haphazardly and hitting the city of that name.

 The initial "Wuerzburg A" model used a steerable paraboloid dish antenna to focus on targets.
-The next production model, the "Wuerzburg C", added lobe switching for greater accuracy, and the definitive "Wuerzburg D", introduced in 1941, featured conical scanning, using a offset receiver feed that spun at 25 Hz, called a "Quirl".
+The next production model, the "Wuerzburg C", added lobe switching for greater accuracy, and the definitive "Wuerzburg D", introduced in 1941, featured conical scanning, using an offset receiver feed that spun at 25 Hz, called a "Quirl".
 Even the Wuerzburg A was very accurate, and the Army was highly impressed.
 While the Lorenz company had also been working on a gun-laying radar, the military chose the Telefunken design and had it put in production.
 The Wuerzburg went into service in 1940 and over 3,000 of all variants were built.

 * By the end of 1939, GEMA had produced only four Seetakt and eight Freya sets.
 The poor reliability of the Kriegsmarine's Seetakts had limited their usefulness, though the ADMIRAL GRAF SPEE had made good use of the radar during its cruise around the Atlantic.